MicrosoftDocs/visualstudio-docs/docs/python/defining-custom-python-project-commands.md

 ---
-title: How To Define Custom Commands for Python Projects in Visual Studio | Microsoft Docs
+title: How To Define Custom Menu Commands for Python Projects in Visual Studio | Microsoft Docs
-description: Demonstrates how to edit project or targets files to add custom commands to the Python project context menu in Visual Studio. ms.custom: "" ms.date: 01/18/2018 ms.reviewer: ""
+description: Demonstrates how to edit project and targets files to add custom commands to the Python project context menu in Visual Studio.
+Commands can invoke on executable programs, scripts, modules, inline code snippets, and pip. ms.custom: "" ms.date: 01/18/2018 ms.reviewer: ""